Student performing equation on a chalkboard

 The aim of the science component of this minor is for students to understand science as an intellectual activity.
 The goals of science and the diverse means by which scientific knowledge is generated and validated should be at the core of the science portion of this minor.
 Upon its completion, students should have had opportunities to understand some of the most powerful organizing ideas in the various scientific disciplines as well as how those ideas have been and are generated.
 Such an understanding should provide students with the fundamental tools and outlook necessary to teach the variety of science content typically taught in middle schools.

 The committee that developed this science component has indicated that the primary purpose for the minor should be consistent with the goals of a liberal or general education, thus viewing the minor as an extension of the current liberal studies requirement.
 In addition to the 9 credits of science required for the liberal studies requirement, students completing this minor must also take 9 credits in science for the math–science dual minor.
 With these 18 credits it is possible to provide a minimal level of breadth and depth of science coursework.
-This minor is also expected to provide Elementary Education program students with a background in the sciences that are most commonly taught at the middle school level.
+This minor is also expected to provide Elementary Education students with a background in the sciences that are most commonly taught at the middle school level.

 Complete the following requirements: